1dv031/syllabus/examination/part_3/examination.md

 ### Part 1 - DMZ

-We have need of hosting four web sites, two will run PHP on an Apache web server while the other two to be hosted through a Nginx and running Node.js applications.
-The PHP applications will be a fresh [Wordpress (latest version) installation](https://codex.wordpress.org/Installing_WordPress) (will require mySQL/mariaDB as a database server) and the Node.js (LTS version) application should be some kind of template application that shows that the server and application is running correctly ([Hint - see bash scripting video](https://github.com/CS-LNU-Learning-Objects/linux) )
+In the DMZ we need to serve four different web sites, two will run PHP on Apache web servers while the other two to be hosted through Nginx web servers and run Node.js applications.
+The PHP applications should be a fresh [Wordpress (latest version) installation](https://codex.wordpress.org/Installing_WordPress) (this requires mySQL or mariaDB as a database server) and the Node.js (LTS version) applications should be some kind of template application that shows that the server and application is running correctly ([Hint - see bash scripting video](https://github.com/CS-LNU-Learning-Objects/linux) )

 The web servers should listen to the standard port.
-That means that in the case of node.js / nginx the Nginx should perform as a reversed proxy that sends the traffic to the node-application (which could listen to another port).
+That means that in the case of Node.js / Nginx the Nginx should perform as a reversed proxy that sends the traffic to the node-application (which could listen to another port).
 To get some help configuring the Nginx as an reversed proxy see this article: https://www.digitalocean.com/community/tutorials/how-to-set-up-a-node-js-application-for-production-on-ubuntu-16-04.
 Especially the the part "Set Up Nginx as a Reverse Proxy Server".

 #### DNS